sirAlexander/shikanga-spring-io/restful-web-services/notes.md

 - Create a Post for a User - `POST /users/{id}/posts`
 - Retrieve details of a Post - `GET /users/{id}/posts/{post_id}`

+- HATEOS - Hypermedia as the Engine of Application State
+-
 28. Step 15 00 -Adding dependency for validation